TCG Osmangazi: Characteristics

 Osmangazi is propelled by two MTU Diesel engines producing a total power of 8800 hp.
-The 105 m-long landing ship can carry up to 3,773 tons, which includes 900 armed troops as well as 15 Main battle tanks and also four LCVP's.
+The 105 m-long landing ship can carry up to 3,773 tons, which includes 900 armed troops as well as 15 main battle tanks and also four LCVPs.
 It has a crew of 109, including nine officers.
-The ship is armed with 2x Bofors 40 mm/70 twin autocannon, 1x Oerlikon 35 mm/90 twin anti-aircraft gun and 2x Oerlikon 20 mm autocannon.
+The ship is armed with one Bofors 40 mm/70 twin autocannon, one Oerlikon 35 mm/90 twin anti-aircraft gun and two Oerlikon 20 mm autocannon.
 This ship also has a large space for a 10-ton class helicopter to land.
 The vessel is capable of deploying naval mines.

 Modernization

 The vessel underwent extensive modernization works at the Alaybey Naval Shipyard of the Turkish Navy in İzmir in 2011.
 Within this project, the two Bofors 40 mm/70 twin autocannons in the ship's bow, which can be handloaded only, were replaced by two Oerlikon 35 mm/90 twin anti-aircraft guns.
 The Oerlikon 35 mm gun at the ship's stem was removed, and a Mk-15 Phalanx CIWS was integrated.
 A SLQ-32 electronic warfare suite was installed on the shipboard of Osmangazi, as being the first Turkish landing vessel having an electronic warfare system.